ericdatakelly/cat-breed-classifier/README.md

 The notebook outputs up to three potential breed mixes because many cat pictures are not of full breeds.

 ## Installation
-Install and activate the virtual environment with either Mamaba or Conda using the environment file.
+Install and activate the virtual environment with either Mamba or Conda using the environment file.
 ```bash
 cd cat-breed-classifier
 mamba env create -f environment.yaml